jkennethcarino/privacy-revanced-patches/README.md

 2. Select the **Settings** tab.
 3. In the **Advanced** section, enable the **Show universal patches** option.
 4. In the **Data sources** section, enable the **Use alternative sources** option and click on the **Alternative sources**.
-5. Set the following alternative sources:
+5. Set the following alternative source:
   Patches organization: `jkennethcarino`
   Patches source: `privacy-revanced-patches`
-  Integration organization: `jkennethcarino`
-  Integration source: `privacy-revanced-integrations`

 <img src="/assets/rvm-alternative_sources.png" width="300px" />